silene/remake/README.md

 - if there is no file corresponding to the target, or to one of its siblings in a multi-target rule,
-- if any of its dynamic dependencies from a previous run or any of its static prerequisites is obsolete,
+- if any of its dynamic prerequisites from a previous run or any of its static prerequisites is obsolete,
-- if the latest file corresponding to its siblings or itself is older than any of its dynamic dependencies or static prerequisites.
+- if the latest file corresponding to its siblings or itself is older than any of its dynamic prerequisites or static prerequisites.

 In all the other cases, it is assumed to be up-to-date (and so are all its siblings).
 Note that the last rule above says "latest" and not "earliest".
 While